 The basis for tracking and automation is accurate up-front planning of yard activities.
 SAP Yard Logistics helps to plan those activities.
 Every step in the yard has a certain start and end time.
 For working closely with carriers, Internet portals are the state of the art.
 Also, SAP Yard Logistics offers slot booking (SAP Dock Appointment Scheduling) to book certain slots at locations (such as doors or silos).
 If a transportation management system is in place, this system needs to be connected.
 Working with SAP Yard Logistics and SAP TM, this integration is delivered as a standard integration.

 Whether you’re working with SAP ERP or SAP S/4HANA Logistics, SAP Yard Logistics is a great tool to use when performing your SCM processes.
-In this blog, we explored some of the business cases for using SAP Yard Logistics.
+In this blog post, we explored some of the business cases for using SAP Yard Logistics.
 What functionality would revolutionize your yard?

 Editor’s note: This post has been adapted from a section of the E-Bite Introducing SAP Yard Logistics by Peter Wenzel, Christian Reinhardt, Marco Scheuermann, Arthur Sehn, and Alexandru Sasarean.